 In the fall of 1944, Onnie was rescued from an island in the Philippines after a harrowing and horrifying several years.
 He had survived the Battle of Bataan in the Spring of 1942, and was subsequently captured by the victorious Japanese and forced marched at bayonet along with other American and Filipino POWs.
 A miserable and violent trek known to history as the Bataan Death March.

 Two years later, Onnie and other survivors of Japanese internment were loaded on a “Hell Ship” bound for Japan and a bleak future.
 Fate had other ideas.
-After nineteen days at sea, the ship was torpedoed by an American submarine.
+Barely out of port, the ship was torpedoed by an American submarine.
 During the chaos Onnie managed to make his way out of the ship, despite being shot while making his escape.
 Once overboard, Onnie somehow found his way to a nearby island, one of only a few of the 750 American POWs to survive the ship’s sinking.
 A few weeks later, Onnie boarded an American ship bound for California and a much different experience.

 While in San Francisco, Onnie met Julie and, after a brief friendship, the Texas hero fell in love with the lady Marine from Massachusetts.
 Onnie’s letter to Julie is a testament to honesty, persistence, and an aching heart.